Icegrave0391/attack-scenarios/phishing-email/README.md

 ### Operations

-The victim just needs to activate sendmail daemon.
+The victim only needs to activate sendmail daemon.
 ```
 sudo sendmail -bd
 ```